MatthewRachal/Timekeeper/README.md

 # Timekeeper App

-To run the project simply download the repo and run npm start.
+To run the project simply download the repo and navigate to the respective directory and enter npm start.

 You can find a live version of this app here: https://lucid-wilson-70dfb6.netlify.app/